kavia-common/notes-app-28436-28691/WebFrontendContainer/README.md

 npm run build
 ```

-The build output will be in the `build/` directory, ready for deployment to any static hosting service.
+The build output will be in the `build/` directory.

-Remember to:
+For no-auth mode deployment:
+- Set `REACT_APP_NO_AUTH=true` during build
+- All data stored client-side
+- No backend required

+For backend mode deployment:
+- Set `REACT_APP_NO_AUTH=false`
-- Set `REACT_APP_API_BASE_URL` to production backend URL
+- Set `REACT_APP_API_BASE_URL` to production URL
-- Ensure backend CORS allows production frontend origin
+- Ensure CORS configured on backend

-- Use HTTPS for all communications
+## Troubleshooting

+### Notes not persisting?
+- Check browser localStorage is enabled
+- Try clearing localStorage: `localStorage.clear()` in console

+### Import not working?
+- Ensure file is .txt or .md format
+- Check file size (very large files may fail)
+- Verify no-auth mode is enabled

+### Features not working?
-- Verify JWT tokens have appropriate expiry times
+- Verify `REACT_APP_NO_AUTH=true` in .env
+- Restart dev server after changing .env
+- Clear browser cache

-Refer to README-NOTES-APP.md for more details about features and UI/UX.
+Refer to CHANGES.md for detailed technical documentation.